 Many front end interviews are highly-focused on domain knowledge and applying them to real-world scenarios.
 You might find that grinding LeetCode is not all you need when it comes to interviewing for a front end position, but that's a good thing!
 Front end interviews tend to test concepts that are more practical and relevant to real world front end development.
 But that doesn't mean that you don't have to be familiar with basic data structure and algorithmic concepts - there's just less emphasis on them and probably you get easier algorithmic questions.

 While there are some existing resources to help front end developers in preparing for interviews, they aren't as abundant as materials for a software engineer interview.
 Among the existing resources, probably the most helpful question bank would be Front-end Developer Interview Questions.
 Unfortunately, there aren't many complete and satisfactory answers to these questions readily available online.
-This handbook answers these pop quiz-style questions along with information and guidance for other front end interview formats.
+This handbook answers these trivia-style questions along with information and guidance for other front end interview formats.

 General tips for front end interviews